grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 queryString="current-package-manager"
 />

-### Step 3: Setup CI
+### Step 3: Run tests in CI

+The [`grafanaDependency`](../metadata.md#properties-1) property in the plugin.json file dictates what versions of Grafana the plugin is compatible with.
+It's recommended to run your Playwright end-to-end tests targeting all the supported versions.
+The Github workflow that was included when scaffolding the plugin ensures this is the case.

-If you chose to add a Github workflow when you scaffolded the plugin, the Playwright end-to-end tests will be run in CI targeting the most recent version of Grafana.
-To take full advantage of plugin-e2e, it's recommended to follow the instructions in the [CI](./ci.md) guide to run Playwright end-to-end tests targeting all versions of Grafana that your plugin supports.
+If you chose to not add a Github workflow when you scaffolded the plugin, it's recommended to follow the instructions in the [CI](./ci.md) guide to run Playwright end-to-end tests targeting all versions of Grafana that your plugin supports.

 ## What's next?